CoralineAda/society/README.md

 and then open `doc/society/index.htm` in your browser.

-For more complex applications, society also supports file globbing.
+For more complex applications, society also supports file globbing:

+    society from ../path/to/models/*user*

 The default format is HTML; you can skip the HTML interface and just get the JSON by passing `--format json`